 Many authors and readers share journal and book content with others.
 Some of the most common ways that content is shared are:

-- Emailing a PDF to colleagues.
+- Emailing a link or PDF to colleagues.

 Further information about social sharing